WouterBant/GEVit-DL2-Project/Blogpost.md

     </tbody>
 </table>

-The non-equivariant model trained on MNIST attained an accuracy of around 29% on rotation MNIST.
+The non-equivariant model trained on MNIST attained an accuracy of around **29%** on rotation MNIST.
 This model can accurately predict the digits in their normal orientation but struggles with heavily rotated images.
-The best approach that doesn't require any learning is selecting the transformation that gives the highest probability to one particular class, achieving a test accuracy of 49%.
+The best approach that doesn't require any learning is selecting the transformation that gives the highest probability to one particular class, achieving a test accuracy of **49%**.
 This can be explained by the model being uncertain about transformations of digits that were unseen during training but assigning high probability to digits close to their original orientation.

 Interestingly, the models that require learning perform much better in this experiment.
-Aggregating the embeddings with multi-head attention even leads to an accuracy of about 92% while keeping all parameters of the original model fixed.
+Aggregating the embeddings with multi-head attention even leads to an accuracy of about **92%** while keeping all parameters of the original model fixed.
 However, similar to the previous results, when fine-tuning the entire model, taking the mean or sum of the embeddings proves to be more effective.

 Another interesting insight is the MostProbable model's behavior with input that is rotated to look like another number (e.g. a 6 flipped vertically to look like a 9).
 It seems to perform well in these edge cases, assigning more probability to the correct class in many of these cases.
-One such case was visualized in Figure TODO number.
+One such case is visualized in Figure 9.

 <table align="center">
   <tr align="center">
       <td><img src="figures/meanagg_vs_mostprobable.png" width=600></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure TODO NUMBER.</b> Comparing predicted probabilities from the MeanAggregation and MostProbable post hoc equivariant transformer models in an edge case where a 6 is rotated to possibly be confused with a 9.</td>
+    <td colspan=2><b>Figure 9.</b> Comparing predicted probabilities from the MeanAggregation and MostProbable post hoc equivariant transformer models in an edge case where a 6 is rotated to possibly be confused with a 9.</td>
   </tr>
 </table>